Seneca-ICTOER/OSL745/docs/Assignments/assignment1.md

 - What is Apache, PHP, MySQL, and Wordpress.
 - What problems (minor and major) you ran into during the installation and how you solved them.

-Write a second post on your blog including for example:

-- Are you ready for the exam or not?
-- List the material you are strong on.
-- List the material you are worried about.
-- List any questions or topics you would like me to address during exam review.

 Make your posts look professional.
 That means use good english, headings, bullet or numbered lists, etc.